Distance: 56 miles out and back

 A Best of the Best ride

 This is a typical National Park ride—one and only one paved road, running straight through the heart of the park, and it’s grand and expansive and mighty.
-Lassen Peak itself isn’t postcard pretty like Shasta or Hood, and the scenery isn’t as in-your-face stunning as Yosemite or the Grand Canyon, but this place gets in your blood.
-Splendid vistas abound.
+Lassen Peak itself isn’t postcard pretty like Shasta or Hood, and the scenery isn’t as in-your-face stunning as Yosemite or the Grand Canyon, but it’s one of my favorite California rides.
+The road contour is excellent, the surface is nearly flawless, and great vistas are around every corner.
 And since it lacks the roadside waterfalls and dramatic chasms, it’s one of the least-attended of our National Parks, so the traffic can be downright light on a weekday or in spring or fall.
 There is no flat here, so you’ll be climbing for 28 miles, but it’s all moderate, 4-6% stuff.
 Perks include a good Visitor Center at one end of the ride, lots of history, geothermic activity, a nice mountain lake halfway in, and a photogenic pond and store at the turn-around.
 Check Afterthoughts for a way to avoid the traffic.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Start at the southern entrance Visitor Center.
-The Center has great bathrooms, interesting displays (there are X number of kinds of volcanos—I can never remember the number or any of their names), friendly people, and a good food counter than does smoothies, hot dishes, and the like.
+The Center has great bathrooms (open early in the morning when the Center itself hasn’t opened yet), interesting displays (there are 4 kinds of volcanos—I can never remember any of their names), friendly people, and a good food counter than does smoothies, hot dishes, and the like.
 There’s a prize for anyone who can remember the Center’s Indian name, a prize yet to be claimed.

 Ride up an uninterrupted seven-mile moderate climb.
 Keep noticing what’s around you—that’s why you’re here.
 You’ll pass some mud pots at the first bend in the road.
 They’re worth a stop.

 Assuming you decide to continue on north past the summit, the 4-mile descent that follows is full of big, sweeping curves you can take at speed AFTER the first two switch-backs, which come early in the descent and are very tight.
-On my last ride my riding buddy ended up face down in the snowbank on the first one.
+Once my riding buddy shot off the road and ended up face down in the snowbank on the first one.
 Some of the best vistas are along this stretch of road, but you can gawk at them on the return ride, when you’re doing 6 mph.
 Five miles down the mountain, the road goes nearly flat, you pass the lovely King’s Meadow, and then see parked cars on your R—they’re there to see King’s Creek cascades, which you must stop and see if you’re into tumbling water.

-The next likely stop is Summit Lake.
-There’s water here (in the summer—check at the Visitor Center before riding any other season), campgrounds, bathrooms, and a sweet little lake (hardly more than a pond) to meditate by before getting back in the saddle.
+The next likely stop is the grossly misnamed Summit Lake.
+There MAY be water here (check at the Visitor Center), but there are certainly campgrounds, bathrooms, and a sweet little lake (hardly more than a pond) to meditate by before getting back in the saddle.

 The Devastated Area (so-called because the Lassen eruption devastated the surrounding forest) is a parking lot, a bathroom, and no water.

-Ride back the way you came to your car.
-There’s a handy “8000 ft elevation” sign telling you you’re close to the 8500-ft summit.
+Ride back the way you came.
+The large lake you see in the distance as you ride from Summit Lake to King’s Creek is Almanor.
+As you near the 8500-ft summit, there’s a handy “8000 ft elevation” sign telling you you’re close (only after the snow is cleared).
 From the summit it’s a wonderful 7-mile curvy descent back to the Visitor Center (if the cars stay out of your way).
 Watch for gusty winds, especially around the sharp right-handers.

-I’ve begun the ride at the southern end of the road, but the ride works equally well beginning from the north end.
-In fact, since my favorite stretch of road is from Summit Lake to the summit (in both directions), if you want to ride just to the summit and back I’d start from the north end.
+I’ve mapped the ride so it begins at the southern end of the road, but the ride works equally well beginning from the north end.

 Adding miles: There is no other riding in the Park.
 From Manzanita Lake you can ride north out of the Park and as far down the highway as you like.
 It’s a straight road on a very open, barren landscape with its own sort of beauty.
-At the southern end you have the Mill Creek Road ride.
-The Warner Valley Road ride is about 30 minutes down the road.
+Seven miles from the Visitor Center you have the Mill Creek Road ride.
+The Warner Valley Road ride is 25 miles down the road.